awslabs/aws-sdk-swift/reference/0.x/AWSIoTWireless/IotWirelessClientProtocol.md

 func updateDestination(input: UpdateDestinationInput, completion: @escaping (ClientRuntime.SdkResult<UpdateDestinationOutputResponse, UpdateDestinationOutputError>) -> Void)
 ```

-### updateLogLevelsByResourceTypes(input:​completion:​)
+### updateLogLevelsByResourceTypes(input:completion:)

 Set default log level, or log levels by resource types.
-This can be for wireless device log options or
-wireless gateways log options and is used to control the log messages that'll be displayed in CloudWatch.
+This can be for wireless device log options or wireless gateways log options and is used to control the log messages that'll be displayed in CloudWatch.

 ``` swift
 func updateLogLevelsByResourceTypes(input: UpdateLogLevelsByResourceTypesInput, completion: @escaping (ClientRuntime.SdkResult<UpdateLogLevelsByResourceTypesOutputResponse, UpdateLogLevelsByResourceTypesOutputError>) -> Void)
 ```

-### updatePartnerAccount(input:​completion:​)
+### updatePartnerAccount(input:completion:)

 Updates properties of a partner account.